 “When it comes to getting to work, my trick is to conjure my inner-nun-with-a-ruler-in-hand and simply force myself to begin,” Cheryl said in an interview.
 “Beginning is about three-quarters of the battle for me.
 Once I’m into the work, it’s so much more interesting than anything happening on Facebook.”

 As you give yourself time and space to write, you will learn more about your topic, the things you want to say, and what routine works best for you.

-“When I sit down to write—not an easy place to get to—I feel all my energies and abilities come into one focus, one laser point—I feel like a bird, pausing in midair, then plummeting down into the waves, intent on that one fish that will save it,” writes Marta Szabo, codirector of Authentic Writing, on her blog.
+“When I sit down to write—not an easy place to get to—I feel all my energies and abilities come into one focus, one laser point—I feel like a bird, pausing in midair, then plummeting down into the waves, intent on that one fish that will save it,” writes Marta Szabo, codirector of Authentic Writing and longtime Omega teacher, on her blog.
 “I write, then come up for air, then look at what I have unearthed.”

 If you find yourself sitting down to write with nothing to say, start with a prompt.
 Pretend you are writing in your journal and start with a question or an idea, such as, “My mother or father used to always say,” or, “What's the most important moment of my life?”

 While you are in the writing phase, allow your thoughts and ideas to flow freely.
 You can always edit later.